nessshon/tonutils/docs/index.md

 **Tonutils** is a high-level, object-oriented Python library designed to simplify interaction with the TON blockchain.
 It integrates several major services and tools, including:

+!!! tip
+    For a better understanding of TON internal architecture and core principles, we also recommend reviewing the [official TON documentation](https://docs.ton.org).

 **RPC APIs**

   * [tonapi.io](https://tonapi.io) — REST API for accessing TON blockchain data.